dangminhduc/aws-solution-architecture-professional-note/README.md

   - Standard Workflows(exactly-once) are ideal for long-running (up to one year), durable, and auditable workflows.
 You can retrieve the full execution history using the Step Functions API for up to 90 days after your execution completes.
 Standard Workflows follow an exactly-once model, where your tasks and states are never run more than once, unless you have specified Retry behavior in ASL.
 This makes Standard Workflows suited to orchestrating non-idempotent actions, such as starting an Amazon EMR cluster or processing payments.
 Standard Workflow executions are billed according to the number of state transitions processed.
   - Asynchronous Express Workflows(At-least-once) return confirmation that the workflow was started, but don't wait for the workflow to complete.
 To get the result, you must poll the service's CloudWatch Logs.
 You can use Asynchronous Express Workflows when you don't require immediate response output, such as messaging services or data processing that other services don't depend on.
 You can start Asynchronous Express Workflows in response to an event, by a nested workflow in Step Functions, or by using the StartExecution API call.
   - Synchronous Express Workflows(At-most-once) start a workflow, wait until it completes, and then return the result.
 Synchronous Express Workflows can be used to orchestrate microservices.
 With Synchronous Express Workflows, you can develop applications without the need to develop additional code to handle errors, retries, or run parallel tasks.
 You can run Synchronous Express Workflows invoked from Amazon API Gateway, AWS Lambda, or by using the StartSyncExecution API call.
-- Timestream is a serverless time series database which can be use to store and analyze events.
-  - Compare to traditional relational databases, it cost less.
-  - 2 tiers of storage: memory store and magnetic store.
-  - Based on retention policies, data can be moved from memory store to magnetic store for optimize cost
-  - Scheduled query can be used for reports, or for alarms that detect anomalies
 - S3 SSE-KMS encryption cost can be reduced by using bucket key
 - 2 ways to play video stream from Kinesis Video Streams
   - GetHLSStreamingSessionURL: Using HLS(HTTP Live Streaming) format, can be used in a media player or mobile phone player